marberrym/AtlantaJSPresentation/HOCIntro.md

 ### Higher-Order Components

 <br>
+@ol

-A higher-order component is any function that takes in a component and returns a new component.
+- A higher-order component is any function that takes in a component and returns a new component.
+- Think Redux connect().
+@olend

 @snapend